micmalti/portfolio/src/policy.md

 - **The right to data portability** -- You can request that the data collected from you to be transferred to another organisation or directly to you.
 - **The right to object to processing** -- You have the right to object to the processing of your personal data in some circumstances, including where data is processed for direct marketing purposes.

-If you would like to exercise any of these rights, or have any inquiries or clarifications regarding this policy, kindly submit a form at: [www.michaelgauci.com/#contact](www.michaelgauci.com/#contact).
+If you would like to exercise any of these rights, or have any inquiries or clarifications regarding this policy, kindly [submit a form](www.michaelgauci.com#contact).